froand/MicrosoftMicroHacks/03-Azure/01-03-Infrastructure/04_BCDR_Azure_Native/challenges/01_challenge.md

 ## Deployment

 We will use **Infrastructure as Code** to deploy the lab environment.
-There are **two methods** to achieve this:

 1. **Azure Portal**: Suitable for those unfamiliar with IaaS deployment, allowing deployment by uploading the provided **ARM** scripts.
-1. Alternative: **Bicep/ARM scripts via CloudShell**: This method is preferred for automation

 ### Deploy Custom Template from the Azure Portal